My First Korean Blind Date

 It’s not so much that I’m afraid of men, it’s more that I’ve been single for a really long time.
 I don’t want to bother getting emotionally invested in someone because that takes a lot of time and energy.
 In simple terms, I’m selfish, but at this point in my life, that’s okay.
 However, sometimes I do wish I had someone.
 I’ve never had a boyfriend before so maybe I should give it a shot.

 With that thought in mind, I told my tutor I’d go on the date the next week.
 Then I bombarded her with questions and worries.
 What if he hated me?
 What if he was creepy?
-What if this was some horrible prank?
+And what if this was some horrible prank?
 What if I fell in love with him at first sight, and he thought I was terrible and then I died alone like I always feared?
 Like any sane person, she told me to calm down.

 I talked to a couple of my friends about the whole situation and they all soothed my mind.
 First I talked to my friend Lish, who is American, and she told me about some blind date horror stories from home.